dashevo/wallet-lib/docs/README.md

 Wallet-lib allows you to easily work with Wallets/Accounts for HDWallets, or from just a single private key.
 It also allows you to monitor public keys and HDPubKey.
-You might also wish to have your own set of plugins or your own coin selection logic.
+You might also wish to create your own set of plugins or your own coin selection logic.

 ### Install